Efficiently Ranking Software Variants with Minimal Benchmarks: Benchmark minimization with

-This is a linear regression problem where $W$ is a vector that assigns a weight to each test in $\tests '$, which is the set of parameters that we try to find for each variant, given their performance in the variants, to predict their performance on all tests.
+where $\mathbf{1}_{|\tests|\times 1} \in \mathbb{R}^{|\tests|\times 1}$ is a matrix of ones and $P_{* \tests'}$ is the matrix $P$ where only the columns concerning the tests in $\tests'$ were kept.
+This is an ordinary least squares where the goal is to predict the aggregated performance on the full set of tests $\tests$ from the set of tests that were kept $\tests'$.
 Our goal is therefore to sample relevant subsets $\tests'$.
-Formally, we assume that we have the procedure $\solves_T(T')$ which solves the linear regression and checks if the Kendall target is reached with $T'$ as a solution to the problem with the complete test set being $T$, if it is, then the procedure returns $true$ otherwise, it returns $false$.
+Formally, we assume that we have the procedure $\solves_T(T')$, that solves this linear regression and checks if the Kendall target is reached with $T'$ as a solution to the problem with the complete test set being $T$.
+If it is, then the procedure returns $true$, otherwise it returns \textit{false}. $\solves_{K\cup P}(K)$ has complexity O($|\variants||K|^2|P|)$, where $\variants$ is the set of variants.
+It is polynomial, but this is expected, as it only solves a linear regression problem and then computes if the solution is valid within the target Kendall value.
+It does not find the candidate subset $K$ nor does it prove that the solution is optimal.

 As we have explained earlier, the problem is NP-hard, and covering all possible solutions is intractable for small test suites; for a test suite of size 30, there are more than a billion possible solutions.
+This is why our approach does not focus on finding an optimal solution.
+Instead, the goal is to produce a solution within the constraints.
+Notice that providing a solution can be considered trivial since in all formulations the initial test suite $\tests$ is a valid solution.
+Our approach focuses on sampling better candidates than $\tests$.
 The process is a bit akin to dimensionality reduction; each test acts as a dimension, and we want to reduce the dimension while keeping the ranks intact.
-Taking inspiration from the Johnson–Lindenstrauss lemma, which states that a random projection in the "low" dimension has a high probability of keeping the original distances between the data points in the original high dimension.
-The dimension that the lemma gives us is dependent logarithmically on the original dimension and grows inversely proportional to the square of the minimum distance between two data points.
-In other words, the closer two variants have similar performance, the more likely it is that we are going to need more tests to rank them correctly.
-Therefore, our objective is to sample subsets of tests intelligently that are likely to result in a solution.
+We will take inspiration from the Johnson–Lindenstrauss lemma~\cite{johnson1984extensions}, which states that a random projection in the ``low'' dimension has a high probability of keeping the original distances between the data points in the original high dimension.
+The dimension that the lemma gives us is logarithmically dependent on the original dimension and grows inversely proportional to the square of the minimum distance between two data points.
+In other words, the more similar the performance of two variants is, the more likely it is that more tests are needed to rank them correctly.
+Therefore, our objective is to sample subsets of tests that are likely to result in a solution.